-Love is in the air!
+Love is in the air.
 It’s Valentine’s Day and everyone loves to feel loved but does it have to break your budget?!
 There are many ways to show people you love them…on a budget!
 Check out these fun and cheap Valentine’s Day ideas for family and keep that money in your wallet!

-Valentine’s Day ideas for family
+Valentine’s Day Gift Ideas for Family

 You may think Valentine’s Day is just a “Hallmark holiday” but it is important to make the people we love feel special and let them know how much we care about them, but that does not mean we have to spend a lot of money to do so.

-There are many budget-friendly Valentine’s Day ideas, gifts and activities we can do and give for little to no money.
+There are many budget-friendly Valentine’s Day ideas, gifts, and activities we can do and give for little to no money.

 And especially if you’re not a huge fan of the holiday it can be fun to simply celebrate your love for one another as a family instead of making it a romantic holiday!
-Getting the kids involved is a fun way to spend some extra quality time together and a great excuse to do things you wouldn’t normally do!
+Getting the kids involved is a fun way to spend some extra quality time together and a great excuse to do things you wouldn’t normally do.

 And, of course, what adult doesn’t like being served a full breakfast that they don’t have to get up and make themselves?!

-This gift idea could end up costing you virtually no money if you already have all the supplies on hand!
+This gift idea could end up costing you virtually no money if you already have all the supplies on hand.

 This Valentine’s Day idea is mostly for the kids, but I see no reason it couldn’t be for adults as well?